guillaumearm/async-describe/README.md

 `async-describe` is designed for running async end to end tests

 ##### describe(text, async fn)
-- describes block can ba nested.
+- describes block can be nested.

 ##### test(text, async fn)
 - cannot be nested in another test block.